-In jab at hardliners, Rouhani says Iran protests were not only economic
+In jab at rivals, Rouhani says Iran protests about more than economy

 Hamid Shahriari, the deputy head of the Judiciary said that all ringleaders of the protests had been identified and arrested, and they would be firmly punished and might face capital punishment.

-An Iranian lawmaker confirmed on Monday the death of one detainee in prison.
+Two Iranian lawmakers said on Monday that a 22-year-old detainee has died in prison.

-“This 22 year old young man was arrested by the police.
-I was informed that he has committed suicide in jail,” Tayebeh Siavashi was quoted as saying by ILNA news agency.
+The director of the Prisons Organization, Mostafa Mohebbi, confirmed the death on the judiciary’s official website and said “Sina Ghanbari has hanged himself in a toilet on Saturday”.

 Many of the protesters questioned Iran’s foreign policy in the Middle East, where it has intervened in Syria and Iraq in a battle for influence with rival Saudi Arabia.